hiimghostine/darknet-duel/documentation/new-docs/Traceability_Matrix.md

 ## 1. Introduction

-This Traceability Matrix provides a comprehensive mapping between the requirements defined in the Requirements Refactoring Framework and the design elements, code modules, and test cases.
-It ensures that every requirement is properly linked to its implementation and can be validated through testing.
+This Traceability Matrix provides a comprehensive mapping between the requirements defined in the Requirements Refactoring Framework and the SRS elements, SDD design elements, implementation modules, and test cases.
+It ensures that every requirement is properly linked to its specification, design, implementation, and can be validated through testing.

 ### 1.1 Purpose
 - Establish clear traceability between requirements and implementation